pedrob0892/yafisha-cohort-analysis/README.md

 # Yafisha Cohort Analysis

-Exploratory data analysis project for Yafisha.
+Exploratory cohort analysis project for Yafisha company.

 ## 📌 Objective
-Investigate which plan generates the most revenue for the company, with the goal of adjusting marketing budgets.
+Analyse a cohort and help the company optimize its marketing expenses by defining strategies and identifying the most effective channels and periods for resources' applications, in order to maximize the return of the investment.

 ## 🛠️ Tools and Technologies
 - Python (Pandas, Matplotlib, Seaborn)